marcoromanelli-github/docs/software/virtual-env.md

 ### How to use the home directory for development with C++

-Similar to the C section, this part of the guide shows how to set up a local C++ development environment using your home directory.
-It covers installing libraries, creating projects, and compiling C++ code without needing system-wide installations.
+Create a local C++ development environment using your home directory.
+Install libraries, create projects, and compile C++ code without needing system-wide installations.

 #### Setup environment
-Setting up a C++ development environment in your home directory is similar to C, involving creating directories for binaries, libraries, and include files, and setting up environment variables.
+Creating directories for binaries, libraries, and include files, and create environment variables.

 1. Verify installation:
    ```